rwc-music/rwc-annotations/README.md

-# RWC 2.0
+# RWC 2.0 Annotations

-## :computer: Installation and Setup

-- Data on Zenodo
-- Annotations on GitHub
+RWC 2.0 is a re-release of the original RWC dataset under a Creative Commons license (Goto et al., 2002).

+## Repository Structure

+### 01_annotations_preprocessed

+### 02_annotations_derived

 ## License

-This project is licensed under the **CC BY-NC-SA 4.0** - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **CC BY-NC 4.0** - see the [LICENSE](./LICENSE) file for details.

 ## Bibliography

+We provide a list of central publications on the legacy of the RWC dataset.
+However, annotations for this dataset may have been presented in other publications.
+For the sake of reproducibility, please make sure to cite the original publications.

 ```bibtex
 @inproceedings{GotoHNO02_RWC_ISMIR,